influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 ###### [ `-newshard <new_shard_name` ]

-Name of a new destination shard ID, if different from the old one.
+Name of a new destination shard ID, if the target shard differs from the shard ID in the backup.
 (Requires the `-shard` argument.)

 ###### [ `-rp <rp_name>` ]